Personification of the Americas: European images

 While Europe possessed the image of a noble or a Roman goddess, America "was usually envisioned as a rather fierce savage – only slightly removed in type from the medieval tradition of the wild man."
-This is not to suggest that only America was radically different from Europe in terms of the figure’s appearance.
+This is not to suggest that only America was radically different from Europe in terms of the figure's appearance.
 Outside of personification, Asia took a dramatically different appearance from Europe.
 This is seen in the print The Entry of the Ambassador of Persia into Paris, Seen in the Place Royal, 7 February 1715.
-Coming from the “very exotic kingdom of Persia,” the plate depicts the Persian diplomat Mohammed Reza Beg with his entourage, almost all men with turbans, moustaches, distinctive noses, and robes, some bearing falchions.
+Coming from the "very exotic kingdom of Persia," the plate depicts the Persian diplomat Mohammad Reza Beg with his entourage, almost all men with turbans, moustaches, distinctive noses, and robes, some bearing falchions.
 This does, however, argue that America was perhaps iconographically the most antithetical continent to Europe in most sets of the continents personified.

 This disparity between the two continents is especially poignant in the continental personifications at the staircase in Würzburg.
-There, Europe is seen, in accordance with Ripa’s depiction, as being the most nobly clad, in addition to being surrounded by relics of art, science, and the church.
+There, Europe is seen, in accordance with Ripa's depiction, as being the most nobly clad, in addition to being surrounded by relics of art, science, and the church.
 This is opposed by the depiction of America as naked, dressed in feathers, with a feathered crown, a bow, a parrot perched on her wrist, accompanied by a pile of heads.
 In addition to these disparate degrees of civility in their depictions, here Europe and America are shown to be in a direct relationship of religious superiority and subservience.
-In describing the Americas in terms of religious potential with regards to the paintings at Würzburg, it was argued about America that “One of the foremost connotations of this new world was religious, and specifically missionary.”
+In describing the Americas in terms of religious potential with regards to the paintings at Würzburg, it was argued about America that "One of the foremost connotations of this new world was religious, and specifically missionary."

-In spite of the predominant conception of America personified as being a half-clad woman wearing feathers, holding a bow, and having a large reptile at her side and a disembodied head at her feet, not all images of America were made strictly in accordance with what was essentially Ripa’s template for the continental personifications, nor did the cultural elements or wildlife depicted always stand up to what America’s reality actually was.
+In spite of the predominant conception of America personified as being a half-clad woman wearing feathers, holding a bow, and having a large reptile at her side and a disembodied head at her feet, not all images of America were made strictly in accordance with what was essentially Ripa's template for the continental personifications, nor did the cultural elements or wildlife depicted always stand up to what America's reality actually was.
 Indeed, as time went on, instead of familiarity breeding authenticity in depictions, artistic license became even more rampant.
-“As the New World became less threatening to Europeans, its personification grew softer, more decorative, more Arcadian.
-Amazons gave way to graceful young women, whom the European taste for exoticism endowed with an ever more voluptuous appeal.”
+"As the New World became less threatening to Europeans, its personification grew softer, more decorative, more Arcadian.
+Amazons gave way to graceful young women, whom the European taste for exoticism endowed with an ever more voluptuous appeal."
 By virtue of this, the depiction of America as a wild savage shifted into being a noble savage, or "Indian princess."